StewieTech/Academy/documentation/readmeGithub.md

-git log -> shows all the previous commit messages; press Q to quit git checkout 2d9bd0e963658749441a6daf1f066fb265de0c18 can have look at a previous commit git checkout master git log --oneline git revert ce4b3b1 -> goes back to a previous state git log -p  -> shows all the changes that happened
+git log -> shows all the previous commit messages; press Q to quit git checkout 2d9bd0e963658749441a6daf1f066fb265de0c18 can have look at a previous commit git checkout master git checkout . -> this also removes all of your changes git log --oneline git revert ce4b3b1 -> goes back to a previous state git log -p  -> shows all the changes that happened